 - 90/10 ground beef is extra lean ground beef made of 90% lean meat and 10% fat.
 It’s perfect for stuffed peppers, cabbage rolls and tacos.

-How to make Ground Beef and Potatoes
+How to make ground beef and potatoes hash

-1. Brown the meat:
+1. Brown the meat

-2. Cook the potatoes:
+2. Cook the potatoes

-Add diced potatoes into the now empty skillet and cook for about 4 minutes.
+- Add diced potatoes into the now empty skillet and cook for about 4 minutes.
 Don’t stir the potatoes too much as you want to develop a nice golden-brown crust.

 3. Combine and cook

-Add the ground beef back into the skillet, then add broth or water.
+- Add the ground beef back into the skillet, then add broth or water.
 Cook until the potatoes are cooked through, about 8 minutes.

-4. Add eggs (optional):
+4. Add eggs (optional)

-If you want, you can also add in eggs!
+- If you want, you can also add in eggs!
 Make wells in the mixture depending on how many eggs you wish to add.
 Add the eggs into the wells, cover with a lid and cook the eggs to your liking.
+We like to serve this hash oven a bed of lettuce to lighten it up!

 - Dice the potatoes the night before and store it in water covered with plastic wrap.
 However, it’s not recommended to leave them for longer than 24 hours in water in the fridge.
 Or buy pre-cut potatoes.